 It doesn’t seem the medical community recognizes people can be sick from palm oil.
 We are trying to create awareness.
 As companies use palm oil more and more, consumers are more exposed to it.

-Here, we want to give you some simple ways to help discover if you or your child may have an intolerance to palm oil.
+Here, we want to give you some simple ways to help discover if you may have an intolerance to palm oil or a palm oil sensitivity.

 We also want to encourage you to talk with your healthcare professional and encourage you to report symptoms to the FDA via their online form.